 the demand for the job.

-You would usually start as an assistant quantity surveyor earning between £20,000 to £25,000 depending on experience.
-A chartered quantity surveyor with relevant experience could earn around £30,000 to £40,000 a year.
-Higher earners can earn up to £55,000 year, possibly more.
+You would usually start as an assistant quantity surveyor earning between £20,000 and £25,000 a year, depending on experience.
+A chartered quantity surveyor with relevant experience could earn between £30,000 and £40,000 a year.
+Higher earners can earn up to £55,000 year or more.